 As a result of our concentration in consumer lending, our marketing budget is disproportionately large compared to most other banks.
-For 2013, our marketing expense was \$1.4B which we expect to rise in 2014 dependent on our assessment of market and competitive opportunities.
+For 2014, our marketing expense was \$1.6 billion.
 The natural reduction in our marketing as our underwriting models identify fewer lending opportunities that meet our profitability and resilience requirements is a meaningful lever for improving earnings and capital ratios under stress.
 The combination of lower loan demand that we expect to occur as the economy deteriorates, and fewer opportunities as our underwriting models systematically recalibrate to the worsening environment, immediately reduces our need for marketing.
-In our Severely Adverse Scenario we anticipate that marketing expense would naturally drop beginning in the fourth quarter of 2014, partially offsetting the negative impact on our earnings from the downturn.
+In the Supervisory Severely Adverse scenario we anticipate that marketing expense would naturally drop beginning in the first half of 2015, partially offsetting the negative impact on our earnings from the downturn.